Torpedo Data Computer: History

 The problem of aiming a torpedo has occupied military engineers since Robert Whitehead developed the modern torpedo in the 1860s.
 These early torpedoes ran at a preset depth on a straight course (consequently they are frequently referred to as "straight runners").
 This was the state of the art in torpedo guidance until the development of the homing torpedo during the latter part of World War II.
 The vast majority of submarine torpedoes during World War II were straight running, and these continued in use for many years after World War II.
 In fact, two World War II-era straight running torpedoes — fired by the British nuclear-powered submarine HMS Conqueror — sank ARA General Belgrano in 1982.

-During World War I, computing a target intercept course for a torpedo was a manual process where the fire control party was aided by various slide rules (the U.S. examples were the Mark VIII Angle Solver (colloquially called the "banjo", for its shape), and the "Is/Was" circular sliderule (Nasmith Director), for predicting where a target will be based on where it is now and was) or mechanical calculator/sights.
+During World War I, computing a target intercept course for a torpedo was a manual process where the fire control party was aided by mechanical calculator/sights or various slide rules – the U.S. examples were the Mark VIII Angle Solver (colloquially called the "banjo", for its shape), and the "Is/Was" circular sliderule (Nasmith Director), for predicting where a target will be based on where it is now and was.
 These were often "woefully inaccurate", which helps explain why torpedo spreads were advised.

 During World War II, Germany, Japan, and the United States each developed analog computers to automate the process of computing the required torpedo course.

 In 1932, the Bureau of Ordnance (BuOrd) initiated development of the TDC with Arma Corporation and Ford Instruments.
 This culminated in the "very complicated" Mark 1 in 1938.
 This was retrofitted into older boats, beginning with Dolphin and up through the newest Salmons.

 The first submarine designed to use the TDC was Tambor, launched in 1940 with the Mark III, located in the conning tower.
 (This differed from earlier outfits.)
 It proved to be the best torpedo fire control system of World War II.

 In 1943, the Torpedo Data Computer Mark IV was developed to support the Mark 18 torpedo.

 Both the Mk III and Mk IV TDC were developed by Arma Corporation (now American Bosch Arma).